As of June 3, 2025 Dancers’ Group HAS has Paused Applications to the Program

 Criteria

-- Your project serves your community
+- Your project/work serves your community.

-- Your work is non-legislative
+- Your work is non-legislative.

 Services